Best Ukulele Pickup: Buying Guide

 • Dedicated volume control

-• Works on all acoustic instruments
+• Compatible for all acoustic stringed instruments

 • Smallest gooseneck microphone preamp